Texarkana, AR (TXA)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

-The former Union Station was built in 1888 by the Missouri Pacific (MoPac) and Texas & Pacific.
-The Cotton Belt became a tenant there in 1908, and spent considerable amounts on refurbishing the station.
-In 1913, Cotton Belt became a part-owner in the station.
-As pressure began to build for the creation of a new station, the Cotton Belt, MoPac, Texas & Pacific, and Kansas City Southern created the Texarkana Union Station Trust to construct and operate a modern union passenger terminal.
-The project was funded by the sale of securities of the joint terminal at a cost of $1,667,000.
-On May 12, 1930, the Texarkana Chamber of Commerce sponsored a cornerstone laying celebration.
-A chamber spokesperson stated that the completion of Union Station was “one of the most momentous events in the history of the city.”
+A predecessor Union Station was built in 1888 by the Missouri Pacific Railroad (MoPac) and Texas & Pacific Railway.
+The Cotton Belt Railroad became a tenant there in 1908, and spent considerable amounts on refurbishing the facility.
+In 1913, the Cotton Belt became a part-owner in the building.
+As pressure began to build for the creation of a new station, the Cotton Belt, MoPac, Texas & Pacific and Kansas City Southern created the Texarkana Union Station Trust to construct and operate a modern union passenger terminal.

 Local lore suggests that Boggy Creek, a swampy area southeast of Texarkana, is home to an anthropoid swamp monster, similar to Bigfoot or Sasquatch.
 A film dramatizing the stories, The Legend of Boggy Creek, was released in 1972.
 Two sequels have also been produced.
 Ragtime composer and pianist Scott Joplin resided in this city and former presidential hopefuls Mike Huckabee and Ross Perot were born in Texarkana.